donnfelker/intelligem/README.md

-# Intelligem
+# Shine

 A local CLI agent written in Ruby that can be used for coding, analysis, etc.

+Written in Ruby, this project aims to illustrate, once again ... how Ruby shines.

 ## Setup

-Before using Intelligem, you need to create a `.env` file in the project root directory with your API keys for the LLM providers you want to use.
+Before using Shine, you need to create a `.env` file in the project root directory with your API keys for the LLM providers you want to use.

 ### Example .env file